khan0617/CSCI-4041-Algorithms/Assignment_1/Problem_2/README.md

 Problem 2: Huffman Encoding implementation

-The program expects "input.txt" to exist in the same directory.
+The program expects "input.txt" to exist in the same directory. <br />
-USAGE INSTRUCTIONS: Make sure Java is installed and has been added to your system PATH.
+USAGE INSTRUCTIONS: Make sure Java is installed and has been added to your system PATH. <br />
-	javac Problem_2.java
+	javac Problem_2.java <br />
-	java Problem_2
+	java Problem_2 <br />

 Summary:
 	This program reads from an "input.txt" local to where the code is executed, performs Huffman encoding on the characters on the file (lowercase a-z), and writes the unique encodings to an "output.txt".